CicutaSec/ShiroScraper-By-Lore/README.md

+# ShiroScraper ~ By Lore<3

-# A Python Mirai Botnet Scraper From Shiro (private project for now) // Scraper Released 8/30/2021
+## A Python Mirai Botnet Scraper From Shiro (private project for now) // Scraper Released 8/30/2021

 ![Screenshot](screenshot.png)